y9vad9/SketchwareManager/README.md

   quickly as possible.
 - **Easy to use**: Due to coroutines and convenient Kotlin syntax, working with the library is as pleasant as possible.
 - **Modern**: SketchwareManager is Kotlin-first and uses modern libraries including Coroutines, Kotlin Serialization.

-> This version will no longer be supported.
-The new version of the library with the updated API will be [here](https://github.com/y9neon/SketchwareManager/tree/dev).

 ## Implementation